bocinsky/forkats/README.md

 level, and dropping unused levels.

 “treecats” stands for “tree categories.”
-Yes, the package and its name is inspired by Hadley Wickham’s [`forcats`](http://forcats.tidyverse.org/).
+Yes, the package and its name are inspired by Hadley Wickham’s [`forcats`](http://forcats.tidyverse.org/).
 The logo comes from John Tenniel’s classic illustrations to *Alice’s Adventures in Wonderland*.